MolotovCherry/virtual-display-rs/README.md

   - Click `Next` (`Show All Devices` will be selected)
   - Click `Have Disk`
   - Browse to the location of the folder, press `Ok`, and keep clicking the `Next` buttons

+# Updating
+- Open `Device Manager`
+- Under the `Display` section, find the `Virtual Display` driver and double click
+- Click the `Driver` tab and the `Update Driver` button
+- Click `Browse my computer for drivers`, browse for the right location, and click `Next`

 # Future goals
 - Work on allowing custom resolution / refresh rate, perhaps with app for easy configuring